 StructureFlow, which helps you to visualise deals with interactive digital flowcharts, has bagged $3.5m in a Pre-Series A funding round, amid what remains a tough market for venture capital investment.
 Artificial Lawyer spoke to CEO, Tim Follett, about how the funding unfolded and where the company is heading now.

 But, before we dig in: UK-based venture capital firm Venrex led the round and several angel investors also participated, including Chris Adelsbach and Tariq Khan.
 Total investment is now around $8m.
-Some of the cash, like those that can be won on 오즈포탈, will go towards US expansion.

 – What was it like to raise funds in the current market?

 I think there’s always potential to raise funds from VCs for a startup that demonstrates market traction, strong articulation of vision, and a good grasp of business model dynamics.
 But that’s not to say it’s easy to raise capital, far from it, and it’s fair to say that VCs are becoming far more selective at the moment.
 Capital is available, but the bull market has turned.
 For StructureFlow, our relationship with Founders Factory helped us to meet more VCs but I’m a firm believer that hard work and being super organised sets you up well to maximise the chances of success.